How to Make the Supercorder Straight Flute

 Reaming the Head

 The short, fat reamer is the head reamer.
 Instead of 1/8 inch thickness it is 3/16 inch.
 The length from the lower shoulder is 126 mm.
-Since the bore is larger in the head, a thicker reamer will turn better, without jitter (hopefully).
-It is made similarly to the body reamer with two corners sharpened at 90 degrees and the rear corners rounded off to follow the bore profile.
+Since the bore is larger in the head, a thicker reamer will turn better, without jitter (hopefully - seemed to work).
+It is made similarly to the body reamer with two corners sharpened at 90° and the rear corners rounded off to follow the bore profile.

 Reamed head.